Engin-Boot/pong-stage-aditiambadkar/Stage0/sequence-start.md

 ## Movement Initiation

 1. a.
 Player completes game level selection and start-Round-Computer-Player indicates start of new game.
-Player clicks on the pong ball with the paddle and pong-Ball-Simulator moves the ball goes towards computer with direction, speed and randomness and new game begins
+Player clicks on the pong ball with the paddle and pong-Ball-Simulator moves the ball goes towards computer with direction, speed and randomness and new game begins.
 1. b.

 ## One score